nathan-barry/nathan.rs/content/posts/dllm-faster-code-generation.md

 tags = ["Machine Learning", "2025"]
 +++

-> In this post, I run small experiments showing that diffusion language models generate code (and other structured text) at a faster rate.
+> TLDR: In this post, I run small experiments showing that diffusion language models generate code (and other structured text) at a faster rate.
 Increased stucture tends to correlate with reduced entropy, which leads to higher confident token predictions, which directly means more tokens decoded in parallel per step.[^1]

 ## Speculative Decoding and Diffusion Language Models
----
 In speculative decoding (for autoregressive models), we speed up generation by using a smaller model to generate multiple tokens, which are then verified in parallel by a larger model.
 The core idea is that most tokens are easily predictable; thus, we should be able to use a smaller and faster model for them.
 The classic example is the following sentence: